dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships.md

 > [!NOTE]
 > Primary keys are used for more than mapping relationships.
 See [_Keys_](xref:core/modeling/keys) for more information.

-For example, the entity types shown above can updated with primary and foreign key properties:
+For example, the entity types shown above can be updated with primary and foreign key properties:

 ```csharp
 public class Blog